 That’s what I thought too.
 I have a degree, a good education and upbringing and I’ve worked in jobs where I’m required to give and receive information.
 What would a communication course teach me that I didn’t already know?
 And let’s face it, once you’re talking you’re sorted, right?

 Hmmm ... not really.
 My reason for doing the Transforming Communication (TC) course was that I needed to complete it to progress through to the next stage of my NLP education and qualifications.
 Little did I realise how much I didn’t know until I found out just what I didn't know, or do!

-Following my graduation from the TC course I promised myself that I would do the mahi required so I could ‘walk the talk’ – integrity and congruence with the skills are important values to me. hey - I'm not perfect - I still stumble and every time I do I remind myself what I’ve done well and how I would do it differently next time.
+Following my graduation from the TC course I promised myself that I would do the mahi required so I could ‘walk the talk’ – integrity and congruence with the skills are important values to me.
+Hey - I'm not perfect.
+I still stumble and each time I do I remind myself what I’ve done well and what I would do differently next time.
 There’s always room for improvement and I’m a work in progress every day that I’m on this ball of matter hurtling through space and time.
 How about you?

 After each TC course I deliver, I phone participants to ask how they are progressing with their new or renewed skills.
 A manager who had completed the course recently said that it wasn’t easy getting people to consider doing a communication skills course and I agreed.
 Many people that I talk to don't see the need.
 I did ask though, what they found that was different about the TC course and was told that it goes into the psychology of how we do what we do and provides real tools that you can use every day.

 Isn’t it interesting that we have medical and dental check-ups on a regular basis yet, we don't regularly check in on our communication skills?
 And we use them all of the time!